25+ Business Goal Examples for Growing Teams

 Business goals can't live in isolation.
 Tie them to weekly execution via:

-If it doesn’t connect to daily or weekly work, it won’t drive results.
+Teams with a weekly check-in ritual complete 43% more goals than those reviewing monthly or ad hoc.
+If a goal doesn't connect to daily or weekly work, it won't drive results.

 Before you dive into writing goals, it helps to see what "bad" versus "better" actually looks like.
 Here's a quick side-by-side breakdown based on core goal-setting principles: